keygen-sh/request_migrations/README.md

 ### Avoid migrate for request migrations

 Avoid using `migrate` for request migrations.
-If you do, one-off migrations, e.g. for webhooks will apply the request migrations, which may erroneously produce bad output, or even undo a response migration.
+If you do, then one-off migrations, e.g. for webhooks, will attempt to apply the request migrations.
+This may erroneously produce bad output, or even undo a response migration.
 Instead, keep all request migration logic, e.g. transforming params, inside of the `request` block.

 ```ruby
 class SomeMigration < RequestMigrations::Migration